Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 11 Desember 2024 09.00.32 UTC
+- WIB: Rabu, 11 Desember 2024 10.06.36 UTC
-- WITA: Rabu, 11 Desember 2024 10.00.32 UTC
+- WITA: Rabu, 11 Desember 2024 11.06.36 UTC
-- WIT: Rabu, 11 Desember 2024 11.00.32 UTC
+- WIT: Rabu, 11 Desember 2024 12.06.36 UTC

 Kutipan Inspiratif:
-"I quit being afraid when my first venture failed and the sky didn't fall down."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: motivational
+Kategori: success